knowrohit/ArithmeLogic/README.md

 ### 7. Dataset Maintenance and Updates:

-will try to keep in loop
+will try to keep in the loop

 offers several merits for LLMs: